 Member-Owned & Not for Profit

-Credit unions not-for-profit financial cooperatives, which means they are owned by their members, not stockholders like a for-profit bank.
-Given this not-for-profit, but for people distinction, thousands of local credit unions across the country share a common “People Helping People” philosophy that puts members before profits in every decision that’s made.
+Credit unions are not-for-profit financial cooperatives, which means they are owned by their members, not stockholders like a for-profit bank.
+Given this not-for-profit, but for people distinction, thousands of local credit unions across the country share a common “People Helping People” philosophy that puts members before profits in every decision made.

 As a member, you get to vote for your credit union’s Board of Directors.
 At ECU, these directors are unpaid volunteers who are also members – just like you!
 Each Credit Union member gets one equal vote, regardless of their account balance.
 In for-profit organizations, stockholders typically vote based on their number of shares.

 Whether you are a borrower, a saver, or a combination of both, as a credit union member you benefit directly from our cooperative’s not-for-profit business model through better rates and lower fees.
 Over the years, these savings really add up.
 The chart below summarizes how credit unions across the U.S. benefit members.
 The power of cooperation is pretty awesome!

 The best news for ECU Members?
 We are insured by NCUA and ESI.
 Federal deposit insurance provided by the NCUA for members: $250,000 for each depositor and per account.
 ECU also provides Excess Share Insurance (ESI), at no cost to you the member.
 ESI matches what NCUA insures.
 What does this mean?
 This means you can feel confident that your funds on deposit at ECU are insured at a minimum of $500,000 per depositor and per account.

 Beyond the impressive financial benefits of being a credit union member, many find our service to be one of the biggest differences.
 After all, you’re not just a customer here, you’re a member-owner.
 That means we work for YOU and constantly look for ways to improve your experience.
 ECU was founded in 1935 and strives to be people that love people into financial prosperity.